Legeovany/Legeovany/README.md

 ## Hey, How are you ?

-- 👋 I’m Geovany Aciole and I’m a Full-stack developer
+- 👋 I’m Geovany Aciole and I’m a Back-end developer

 - 🌱 I’m 20 years old